What is meant by Fluid Flow?

 Another important property of the fluid is the specific gravity (relative density) [density of fluid/density of standard fluid]

-When we change the specific gravity of the fluid being pumped, the outlet pressure changes in proportion to the change of density. ( lighter fluids create less pressure)
+When we change the specific gravity of the fluid being pumped, the outlet pressure changes in proportion to the change in density. ( lighter fluids create less pressure)

 Losses in Flow through Pipes

-Whenever the fluid flows inside the pipe’s there will be losses of energy.
+Whenever the fluid flows inside the pipe there will be losses of energy.
 The losses while flowing through pipes can be classified into:

 - Major Losses and

 Major losses: This is due to the pipe wall friction; They are frictional resistance forces and are proportional to the volume, depending upon the density of the fluid, nature of the surface, nature of the fluids, and solid wall in contact, and are independent of pressure.
 Major losses can be calculated by the Darcy Weisbach equation & Chezys formula as given below:

 Minor losses: energy losses due to eddy formations in the fluid, caused by the sudden increase (contraction) and sudden decrease (enlargement)of fluid velocity.
 Due to pipe bends, pipe fittings, and even obstacles.

 Gases flow through the piping system in inclined, horizontal & vertical orientations and narrow passages such as chokes for flow control.
 As per the Joule-Thomson effect when an ideal gas passes by at constant pressure the temperature remains constant, but a pressure drop occurs at some points as the inner energy is transformed into kinetic energy, so as this temperature falls.

 Velocity at which the gas flow through a pipe = volumetric flow actual / area of the pipe.